perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 In a slightly odd sense, I am using Perl 6 for a serious project; big chunks of Rakudo are actually written in Perl 6.
-That aside, though, feature wise I think Rakudo is doing pretty well; the things I'm most waiting onâand helping us improve onâare issues like performance, stability and having a good range of modules to draw on.
+That aside, though, feature wise I think Rakudo is doing pretty well; the things I'm most waiting on—and helping us improve on—are issues like performance, stability and having a good range of modules to draw on.
 If I had to identify the next big features we need, though, it's concurrency support and native type support.